Welcome to Buckton Fields

 Q. Why do you need to build on a greenfield site?

-The annual monitoring report published by Northampton Borough Council in December 2006 illustrates that the level of housing planned for the Northampton area cannot all be accommodated for on brownfield sites in the town.
+The annual monitoring report published by Northampton Borough Council in December 2006 illustrates that the level of housing planned for the Northampton area cannot all be accommodated for by brownfield sites in the town.

 When it comes to the development of Buckton Fields, there are no special environmental considerations that need to be taken into account.
 In addition, being located directly adjacent to Northampton, Buckton Fields presents an ideal opportunity for the development of a sustainable urban extension offering a high standard of accommodation.